Osanda-Gagana/cmjd111-student-registration-springboot-app/README.md

-This a Java SpringBoor Project for layered architecure.
+This a Java SpringBoot Project for layered architecure.